 Over 40 million adults in the United States struggle with anxiety, and many of them seek treatment.
 Xanax is one such treatment, and when used as prescribed, it is incredibly effective in managing the symptoms of anxiety disorders and panic attacks.
 Unfortunately, Xanax also carries the potential for misuse and abuse, and as a benzodiazepine, can be extremely addictive.

 If you started using Xanax as part of a prescription, you can still become addicted.
-Anytime your drug use spirals out of control, do not hesitate to contact Metro Atlanta Treatment.
+Anytime your drug use spirals out of control, do not hesitate to contact Atlanta Treatment LLC.

 What Is Xanax?